gjermundgaraba/bjaanes.github.io/_posts/2016-02-28-picks-of-the-month-february-2016.md

 I <a href="http://gjermundbjaanes.com/learning-web-dev-series-part-7-parse-shutting-down/" target="_blank">recently wrote about the fact that Parse was shutting down</a> and that I am writing the back-end for Extreme Results with Node.js and Express.

 It has been such a great experience that I wanted to pick them both.
-It&#8217;s so easy to write the API endpoints with great test coverage.
+It's so easy to write the API endpoints with great test coverage.

 The speed of development is also really fast.
 I can write a couple of new endpoints with a bunch of tests within the boundaries of a short evening.